alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-sharing-same-places-worship-with-kafirs.md

 1- Imam Ahmad narrated in his Musnad on the authority of Um Humayd, the wife of Abu Humayd Al-Sa'idy (may Allah be pleased with her) that she went to the Prophet (peace be upon him) and said, "O Messenger of Allah!
 I enjoy praying more when you are leading the Salah (Prayer)."
 The Prophet replied, "I understand that you enjoy praying more when I am leading the Salah.
 It is, however, better for you to offer Salah in your private room than even in your house.
 It is better for you to pray inside your house than in the courtyard of your house.
 It is better to offer Salah in your house than offering it in the neighborhood Masjid.
 It is better for you to pray in the neighborhood Masjid than in my Masjid." [^5]

 The narrator added: "Upon her order, a Masjid (mosque) was constructed for her in the farthest and darkest corner of her house, and she continued to pray there until she died."
-Ibn Khuzaymah narrated in his Sahih on the authority of 'Abdullah ibn Mas`ud (may Allah be pleased with him) that the Prophet (peace be upon him) said, "The most beloved Salah to Allah of a woman is one that she performs in the darkest spot of her home." [^6]
+Ibn Khuzaymah narrated in his Sahih on the authority of 'Abdullah ibn Mas'ud (may Allah be pleased with him) that the Prophet (peace be upon him) said, "The most beloved Salah to Allah of a woman is one that she performs in the darkest spot of her home." [^6]

 Other Hadith are narrated to the same effect, which indicate that it is better for a woman to offer Salah at home.
 Since it is preferable for her to offer Salah at home even more than the Masjid of the Prophet or with the Prophet himself, then prohibition of free intermixing with men becomes a natural corollary.